LLM (Master of Laws) in Criminal Law

 Where can you study an LLM in Criminal Law?

-There is a selection of Criminal Law postgraduate programs available in the United Kingdom, the United States and worldwide, and all of them study Criminal Law from a global perspective.
+There is a selection of Criminal Law postgraduate programs available in the United Kingdom, Europe, the United States and worldwide, and all of them study Criminal Law from a global perspective.
 Many LLM programs in Criminal Law offer it as an option in combination with Criminal Justice, for example Birkbeck University of London’s LLM in Criminal Law and Criminal Justice or as part of a broader LLM program.
 The University of Strathclyde has an LLM in Criminal Justice & Penal Change in conjunction with the work of the Centre for Law, Crime and Justice.
 Other options in the UK include London South Bank University, the University of Leeds and the University of Edinburgh.

 What qualifications do you need to study an LLM in Criminal Law